KOSASIH/CosmicGuard/README.md

     CosmicGuard integrates collaboration platforms that allow space agencies, researchers, and stakeholders to share data, insights, and strategies for coordinated space debris management.

 By integrating these technologies, CosmicGuard aims to offer a comprehensive, real-time, and intelligent solution for addressing the challenges posed by space debris in Earth's orbit.

+# Contribution

+# CosmicGuard

+Welcome to the CosmicGuard project repository!
+We're excited to have you contribute to the mission of responsible space debris management.
+Below are guidelines for contributing to CosmicGuard and information about the project's licensing.

+## Contribution Guide

+We value and encourage contributions from the community to help improve CosmicGuard.
+Whether you're a developer, designer, researcher, or space enthusiast, there are several ways you can contribute:

+### Issues

+- **Bug Reports**: If you encounter a bug or unexpected behavior, please open an issue to report it.
+Provide clear steps to reproduce the issue and any relevant information.
+- **Feature Requests**: Feel free to suggest new features or improvements by opening an issue.
+Describe the proposed feature and explain its benefits.
+- **Enhancements**: If you have an idea to enhance existing features, create an issue to discuss the details.
+- **Questions and Discussions**: Join the discussion by asking questions or engaging in existing conversations related to CosmicGuard.

+### Pull Requests

+If you'd like to contribute code or documentation changes, follow these steps:

+1. Fork the repository and create a new branch for your contribution.
+2. Make your changes, ensuring clear commit messages that explain the purpose of each commit.
+3. Test your changes to ensure they work as expected.
+4. Submit a pull request to the `main` branch of this repository.
+5. Provide a clear description of the changes and their purpose.

+### Code of Conduct

+Contributors to CosmicGuard are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to follow the guidelines outlined in the code of conduct.

+## License

+CosmicGuard is open-source software licensed under the [GNU General Public License v3.0](LICENSE).
+This license grants you the freedom to use, modify, and distribute the software.
+Please review the [LICENSE](LICENSE) for more details.

+---

+Thank you for your interest in contributing to CosmicGuard!
+Together, we can work towards a safer and sustainable space environment.

+For any further questions or clarifications, please contact us at [contact@cosmicguard.org](mailto:contact@cosmicguard.org).

 # Our Roadmap